vi/websocat/doc/clihelp.md

       --separator-inhibit-substitution
           prevent mangling incoming text WebSocket by replacing `\n`  (or other separator sequence) with spaces (and trimming leading and trailing separator bytes)

+      --separator-inline
+          make separator (such as trailing \n) a part text WebSocket messages, do not remove it when splitting messages

   -0, --null-terminated
           Same as setting `--separator` to `0`.
 Make text mode messages separated by zero byte instead of newline